Top study tips: Part one

 Get a small notebook.
 Every time you find something you don’t understand write it at the top of a new page.
 You’ll often solve your own questions as you read on and practice more questions.

-If you do then write the answer at the bottom of that same page – it gives you a visual reminder of how much you have learnt.
+If you do then write the answer at the bottom of that same page – it gives you a visual reminder of how much you have learned.
 If you have unanswered questions, take them to a tutor.

 Tutors will happily help you – and can be much more effective when you have focused questions.